erangalds/t-python-asynchronous-programming/02-multithreading/00-multithreading-in-python.md

 Therefore for CPU-bound tasks, multithreading in Python is not the solution for performance.
 The real solution for CPU-bound parallelism is using the `multiprocessing` module, which bypasses the GIL by giving each task its own separate process and its own Python interpreter.

 Let me show you the same example using `multiprocessing`.
+Let's look at `07-multiprocessing.py`.

 ```python
 import multiprocessing